bdesham/biogoo/README.md

 ## Compatibility

-Biogoo works with “GUI mode” (not “terminal mode”) under Vim versions 6–8.
+Biogoo works in GUI Vim and in 256-color terminals.
+It should work with Vim 6 and with any later version.

 If you’re using [vim-airline], you can find a Biogoo theme in the official [vim-airline-themes] repository.
 (The screenshot above demonstrates the vim-airline theme.)
 To use it, make sure you have both vim-airline and vim-airline-themes installed and run